Fully quantum fluctuation theorems: Alternative formulation

 At first sight this may seem like an endless source of non-standard fluctuation theorems for hypothetical non-Gibbsian distributions.
-However, since the factorization property fails in the general case, we can for example not reproduce the reasoning in section \ref{GibbsInaccess}.
+However, since the factorization property fails for general non-exponential choices of $g$, we can for example not reproduce the reasoning in Appendix \ref{GibbsInaccess}.